‘World’s Hottest Weather Girl’ Yanet Garcia Rocks Super Short Red Dress & Nude Heels

 In the sexy snapshot, Yanet is seen sitting on the edge of a purple couch on set, which is decked out for Halloween.
 There are pillows with a skull print on them, faux pumpkins, colorful mums, and skeleton decor hanging in the background.

 Yanet smiles for the camera as she rocks a sexy, bright red dress.
-The vivid gown boasted long sleeves and a very short skirt.
+The bold-colored gown boasted long sleeves and a very short skirt.
 Garcia’s long, lean legs, tiny waist, and ample bust were all on full display in the photo, as she posed with her hands on her hip.

 The TV personality accessorized the look with a gold belt, a gold bracelet on her wrist, and nude heels that helped to show off her impressive legs even further.